ft9mayank/Azure-Secure-Web-Architecture-Project/README.md

 3. If the backend is healthy, traffic is forwarded to the private IIS web server in the **web subnet**
 4. The web VM itself does **not** require a direct public IP

-This pattern separates public web access from direct server exposure and reflects a stronger security design than exposing the VM directly.
+This approach separates public web access from direct server exposure and creates a stronger security posture than exposing the VM directly.

 ---

 ## Security Design

-### 1. Segmented Subnets
+### Segmented Subnets
 The environment is split into separate subnets for management, web, and application roles.
-This keeps responsibilities isolated and makes traffic control easier.
+This improves isolation and simplifies traffic control.

-### 2. NSG-Based Control
+### NSG-Based Access Control
-Subnet-level NSGs are used to control traffic:
+Subnet-level NSGs are used to define and restrict traffic paths:

 - `nsg-mv-mgmt` protects the management subnet
 - `nsg-mv-web` allows HTTP traffic to the web subnet and restricts administrative access
 - `nsg-mv-app` allows RDP only from the management subnet

-### 3. Private Web Server
+### Private Web Server
-The IIS server is hosted on a private VM and accessed publicly only through the Load Balancer frontend.
+The IIS server runs on a private VM and is publicly accessible only through the Load Balancer frontend.

-### 4. Management Path
+### Controlled Management Path
-Instead of opening broad administrative access, a separate management VM is used as the controlled entry point.
+Instead of allowing broad direct access, a separate management VM is used as the administrative entry point.

 ---

 ## Implementation Summary

-### Phase 1: Existing Secure Network Base
+### Phase 1: Foundation from Previous Project
-An earlier secure network setup already included:
+This project was built as a direct extension of my earlier **Azure Secure Network Lab**, where I first deployed a secure 2-tier Azure environment with:

-- a jumpbox VM
+- a jumpbox VM in the management subnet
-- a web VM
+- a private IIS web VM in the web subnet
-- segmented management and web subnets
+- subnet segmentation for management and web tiers
-- initial NSG structure
+- NSG-based access restrictions to control administrative traffic

+That earlier project established the secure access model and private backend design.
+This project builds on that same environment by extending the architecture with an application subnet and introducing a Standard Public Load Balancer to expose the private web tier through a controlled frontend path instead of direct VM exposure.

 ### Phase 2: Architecture Expansion
-This project expanded the environment by:
+This project extended the design by:
 - adding an **application subnet**
-- creating and attaching `nsg-mv-app`
+- creating and associating `nsg-mv-app`
-- defining subnet-level separation more clearly
+- strengthening subnet-level separation
 - preserving the jumpbox-based management model

 ### Phase 3: Public Web Exposure Through Load Balancer